Sleep for Memory & Staying Sharp

 Every night, our brain gets a good cleaning - if we get enough early Deep Sleep!

-Through the recently discovered glymphatic system, spinal fluid enters the brain cells to cleanse our brain of metabolic waste.
+Through the recently discovered glymphatic system, spinal fluid enters our brain cells to flush out metabolic waste.
 This includes the infamous beta-amyloid plaques and tau proteins associated with Alzheimer's Disease.
 The cleaning process kicks into high gear during our early hours of Deep Sleep.

 If we lose our early Deep Sleep, the waste begins to pile up, increasing our Alzheimer's Disease risk.
-Recent research has discovered that more than usual amyloid and tau proteins are generated in just one night of poor sleep.
-Because these proteins are stored in areas of the brain that help us sleep, this buildup can lead to a vicious feedback loop: Too little sleep leads to amyloid and tau buildup.
+This is compounded by a a negative feedback loop: Too little sleep leads to amyloid and tau buildup.
 Amyloid and tau buildup leads to less sleep.
 While we cannot say which comes first, a Canadian study published in 2023 reinforces the relationship between deep sleep and Alzheimer's Disease.

 #2.
 Making New Memories

-Keep your memory going strong with regular, quality sleep - early deep sleep in particular!
+Keep your memory going strong with regular, quality sleep.

 Sufficient Deep Sleep gives the brain time to transfer the data to the long-term storage drive and make room for new data capture the next day.
 Miss a day or two of good sleep and you have less room to capture new memories.
-Keep it up and over time, some of the memories not yet transferred may be overwritten and lost forever.
+And if this continues, some memories not yet transferred may be overwritten and lost forever.

 #3.
 Connecting Memory Bites for Learning & Creative Problem Solving